 Experts describe the mechanics of the global financial system presenting their views concerning the cyclical nature of markets, the interdependence of global trade relationships, and the role of regulation.

 This issue of U.S. Foreign Policy Agenda examines the unique role played by public policy research and analysis organizations, or “think tanks,” in the formulation of U.S. foreign policy.
 A leading State Department official outlines the principal benefits that think tanks offer to U.S. policy-makers.

 This edition of eJournal USA presents descriptions of how several State Department offices and bureaus work together to accomplish the department’s mission—”to create a more secure, democratic, and prosperous world for the benefit of the American people and the international community.”

 While that Cold War threat of nuclear annihilation has receded, this edition of Foreign Policy Agenda examines the elements in today’s nuclear equation.
 Instead of superpowers facing off, we encounter rogue states, stateless terrorist organizations bent on acquiring the means of mass murder, and black-market networks of renegade suppliers (like Pakistani nuclear scientist A.Q.
 Khan pictured on the cover)

 Introduced by Secretary Rice, this electronic journal features essays by each regional bureau Assistant Secretary outlining U.S. policy in that region.
 Each essay also explains the Assistant Secretary’s personal vision for that region, and outlines how the Secretary “transformational diplomacy” will help our international partners build and sustain democratic, well-governed states.

-This is the official website of the U.S. Embassy & Consulate in Korea.
+This is the official website of the U.S. Embassy & Consulate in South Korea.
 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.